Diseases & Conditions : The Child Having Surgery

 Let your teen know that it is acceptable to be afraid and to cry.
 He or she might need to know you have the same worries he or she does.
 Reassure him or her of your support.

 Learn as much as you can about your teen's condition.
 Teens can tell when their parents are worried.
-The more you know, the better you will feel and will be able to help explain things.
+The more you know, the better you will feel, and you will be able to help explain things.

 Be truthful when answering questions.
 Teenagers may become angry if they think people are keeping secrets from them.
 They need to understand what is wrong with their body.
 How the information is given is often as important as what information is given.